Artikumari005/Dive-into-React/README.md

 * Today I learned about props how it works inside the jsx .....
 * Today I learned about Props in React and how they help in passing data from parent components to child components.
 Props make components reusable, dynamic, and easy to manage by allowing the same component to display different information without rewriting code.
 * I learned more about props like props destruction and also build small jokes webpage in which i implement the concept of props.
+* In order to practice the props , today i again build the same project named travel-journey(react-project2) by using props .
+Now I have pretty good knowledge about props ..

 ## 🎯 Purpose